 In this article, we’ve compiled the top five web design trends that we hope to see emerge this year.
-These latest web design trends are worth keeping your eye on, as they can help you stay ahead of the curve when you planning to create websites.
+These latest web trends in web design 2023 are worth keeping your eye on, as they can help you stay ahead of the curve when you planning to create websites.

 In the past few years, the clean minimalist graphic design was the burning web design trend.
 Millennials are more excited by maximalism in web design than by minimalism in general (1).
 Maximalism, in a simple way, is an emerging trend that focuses on adding lots of things to your website.

 You add some interactive fonts, another micro animation, some custom illustrations, some small animations, fill it with drop-down menus, etc. This adds variety, makes the page visually appealing, and creates a sense of fun.
 This "messy" approach doesn't mean that it's not organized; just the right amount of chaos.
 Your web design can feel chaotic because of its abundance, but if done right, it could be quite elegant and stylish.

 According to research conducted among millennial users, there was a significant difference between those who had an affinity for minimalist web designs and those who preferred more expressive designs.
 Millennials tend to prefer bolder colour schemes over muted colors, larger typography, and imagery that conveys emotion rather than information alone.

 Landing pages are great places to experiment with the concept of maximalism.
 A landing page is usually designed to convert visitors into customers.
 Therefore, it must stand out from other sites and make a lasting impression.
 Landing pages work best with large hero image banners, high-quality videos, and colourful infographics.